 Originally from Louisville, Kentucky, Ms. Catlett began her dance training with the University of Louisville Dance Academy under Charles Bronson and Cynthia Bronner.
 Her passion for teaching and choreographing led her to Radford University where she earned a B.S. in Dance Education.
 Ms. Catlett has performed classical roles in ballets such as The Nutcracker, Sleeping Beauty, Swan Lake, La Bayadere, Les Sylphides, Raymonda, and Les Corsaires.
 Ms. Catlett is currently a company member and guest choreographer for DanceEthos, a D.C. based modern dance company.
 Ms. Catlett has been responsible for the artistic direction at Metropolitan Ballet Theatre since spring 2012.
 In addition to directing The Nutcracker each season, she has since produced original ballets such as Snow White and Thumbelina, and revived Sleeping Beauty in two acts.
 In 2016, Ms. Catlett co-wrote, choreographed and staged an original fairytale ballet – Becoming Sugar Plum.
 She directs and choreographs for the Metropolitan Ballet Ensemble as well, the most recent works being Stories of Dr. Seuss, which premiered in October 2015 and “Shel” We Dance which will premiere at MBT in January 2017.

 Ms. Ross came to Metropolitan Ballet in 2012 as an expert in strategic communications and marketing, with a critical understanding of business planning and years of professional experience.
 Prior to assuming the Executive Director role, she served as MBT’s Director of Development & Marketing and was responsible for leading MBT’s 2014 relocation project and Capital Campaign.
-Prior to joining MBT, Ms. Ross built a successful communications consulting practice, serving the diverse strategic communications needs of her clients, which ranged from small retailers to Fortune 50 companies, in subject matters ranging from general sales and fundraising to environmental needs.
+Prior to joining MBT, Ms. Ross built a successful communications consulting practice, serving the diverse strategic communications needs of her clients, which ranged from small retailers and nonprofits to Fortune 50 companies, in subject matters ranging from general sales and marketing, to fundraising, to environmental needs.
 She is a graduate of the Leadership Montgomery Class of 2014 and a 2014 recipient of a County Executive’s Award for Excellence in the Arts & Humanities.
-Ms. Ross wholly believes in giving back to the community and is an avid volunteer for other non-profits as well, serving as President of the Board of the PTA at her childrens’ school, and volunteering for other organizations such as the Kentlands Community Foundation and Children’s National Hospital.
+Ms. Ross wholly believes in giving back to the community and is an avid volunteer for other nonprofits as well, serving as President of the Board of the PTA at her childrens’ school, and volunteering for other organizations such as the Kentlands Community Foundation, Montgomery County Swim League, and Children’s National Hospital.
 Ms. Ross also currently is a member of Board of Directors at the Gaithersburg-Germantown Chamber of Commerce, for which she chairs the nonprofit sector group.

 Staff & Faculty